CPD U.S.-South Korea NextGen Creative Fellowship Program

 South Korea has a burgeoning, dynamic creative sector that is gaining wider global attention and recognition.
 This fellowship program provides a platform for U.S. participants to engage with their peers and thought leaders from both countries through forums and site visits, and to share perspectives on the current status and future of the field, and to broaden their professional knowledge and networks.

 The Fellowship will host eight practitioners, based in Southern California and interested in learning more about the creative sector in South Korea.
 It comprises a one-week study trip to South Korea and pre- and post-visit programs in Los Angeles.
-The Fellowship will commence in mid-July 2022, with a trip to South Korea tentatively scheduled for early August.
+The Fellowship will commence in late August 2022, with a trip to South Korea tentatively scheduled for late September.
 Travel, lodging and local transportation expenses for the trip to Seoul will be covered by the program.
 Travel plans are contingent upon the latest COVID-19 conditions and regulations.

 - This program will provide a model of engaging the creative sector in the two countries and beyond to explore storytelling trends and implications for building better international engagement and mutual understanding;

 - Fellows will develop a deeper knowledge of the creative sector in both countries and expand their professional networks;